MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 #### [YAML](#tab/yaml/)

-1. Follow the previous instructions for creating an environment to create a new environment called *akspromote* in the existing **canarydemo** namespace you created previously.
+1. Create a new Kubernetes environment called *akspromote* in the **canarydemo** namespace you created previously.
 1. Open the new **akspromote** environment from the list of environments, and select **Approvals** on the **Approvals and checks** tab.
 1. On the **Approvals** screen, add your own user account under **Approvers**.
 1. Expand **Advanced**, and make sure **Allow approvers to approve their own runs** is selected.